 In this context, the Audit Committee has met and held discussions with management and PwC.
 Management represented to the Audit Committee that the Company's financial statements were prepared in accordance with generally accepted accounting principles, and the Audit Committee has reviewed and discussed the audited financial statements with management and PwC.
-The Audit Committee discussed with PwC the matters required to be discussed by Statement on Auditing Standards No. 61, as amended, (AICPA Professional Standards, Vol. 1 AU Section 380), as adopted by the PCAOB in Rule 3200 T.
+The Audit Committee discussed with PwC the matters required to be discussed under the rules adopted by the PCAOB.